 Prospects is committed to improving our practices to combat slavery and human trafficking.
 Our commitment is expressed through corporate and strategic aims and in formal policies, processes and procedures.
 We will act ethically and with integrity in all our business relationships, implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
 This statement sets out the steps we have taken over the last financial year to ensure there is no modern slavery in our business or supply chains.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, is approved by the Board and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, is approved by the Board and constitutes our slavery and human trafficking statement for the financial year ending 31st August 2018.

 Nick Bell, Chief Executive